 - an enlarged spleen or liver on examination

-The GP should then refer them to a blood specialist if blood test results show that they might have leukaemia.
+The GP should then refer you to a blood specialist if blood test results show that you might have leukaemia.

 What to expect